 The Kyzylkum Desert was not always so dry before as during the earlier centuries about 2000 years ago this was fertile agricultural land, preserving the stable and centralized kingdom of Khorezm.
 Perhaps after viewing it may be hard to believe that the desert steppes of Khorezm were once a densely populated marshland stalked by tigers, traversed by boats, and inhabited by Messagetae Scythians.
 The Messagetae, Great Scythian nomads, held power by the sixth century BC.
 These horseback archers practiced a form of group marriage and killed off elders to de-burden the tribe.
 Their finest victory came in 529 BC with the death of the Persian emperor Cyrus the Great.

 Thousands of years back the Amu Darya river flowed into the Caspian Sea instead of the Aral Sea.
 During the millennium BC, it shifted direction and head into the Aral Sea.
 It then sprayed this region with water and it became fertile and increasingly populated, during the first millennium AD.
 The largest of the Karakalpakstan fortresses have been built during this era to control the region and protect the agricultural settlements from nomad raids.

 As the Amu Darya forced its way into the Aral Sea, the region slowly drained and dried.
 Irrigation canals became fragile desert lifelines controlled by feudal lords, vulnerable to nomadic incursions and tribal war.
 Whenever irrigation canals were damaged, stranded cities withered and died, leaving skeletons of past glory strewn in the desert like the watermarks of high tide.
-The area’s traditional name, Elliq Qala (the 50 fortresses), gives a stark indication of what lies beneath the desert sands, and UNESCO and local tour companies have worked closely to develop the itinerary they call “The Golden Ring of Ancient Khorezm’.
+Khorezm fortresses or Elliq Qala in the Uzbek language have been on the UNESCO tentative list since 2008.